sbabic/swupdate/doc/source/overview.rst

 However, this approach has some advantages, too:

 - software for update is generally simpler.
-- smaller footprint: a standalone application only for software management requires an own kernel and a root file system.
+- smaller footprint: a stand-alone application only for software management requires an own kernel and a root file system.
   Even if their size can be trimmed dropping what is not required for updating the software, their size is not negligible.